Musmus: Israel

-State of Israel

 In 1954 the first mosque was built in the village.
 Musmus is one of the villages of Wadi Ara that lacked municipal status.
 In 1973, the Interior Ministry wanted to declare the village as a local council, but the residents rejected the proposal.
 Musmus remained without municipal status and was under the administration of mukhtars (village headmen) who were appointed by the Interior Ministry until 1992, when the Interior Ministry established the Nahal Iron regional council.
 The locals objected to the administrative arrangement and sought independent municipal status for each village.
 To allay local concerns, the Interior Ministry established an investigative committee to examine other options, and in 1996, decided to split the regional council into two local councils: Ma'ale Iron, which includes Musmus, and Basma.

 In 2002, a suicide bombing attack on an Egged bus at the Musmus junction on Highway 65 killed seven people and wounded thirty.
 The Palestinian Islamic Jihad organization claimed responsibility.
 In 2009, an Israeli court ordered the demolition of a house that was built illegally in the village.
 When Interior Ministry workers arrived at Musmus with police reinforcements to carry out the demolition order, they were met with resistance from the inhabitants.
 The police used crowd control weapons to disperse the riot, lightly wounding five women.
 In 2013 the far-right wing party Otzma Yehudit held a march in the village in protest against unauthorized construction in Arab communities in Israel.
 No major incident was reported, but there was a large police presence at the protests.
 The villagers held a counter protest and called for the Jewish protesters to leave.

-Demographics

 Population

 According to the 2008 census of the Central Bureau of Statistics (CBS), Musmus had 3,900 residents, 99.7% of them Muslim.

 42.5% were under age 17, 54.4% were aged 18–64, and 3.2% were over 65.
 The median age was 22.